-Notwithstanding Article 17(5)(b), each Party shall accord to an investor of the other Party, and to a covered investment, non-discriminatory treatment with respect to measures it adopts or maintains relating to compensation for losses incurred by investments in its territory as a result of armed conflict, civil strife, or state of emergency, including as a result of a natural disaster.
+- 1. Notwithstanding Article 16(5)(b) (Reservations and Exceptions), each Party shall accord to investors of the other Party, and to covered investments, treatment no less favourable than that it accords, in like circumstances, to its own investors and their investments, and to the investors of a non-Party and their investments, with respect to measures it adopts or maintains relating to compensation for losses incurred by investments in its territory as a result of armed conflict, civil strife or natural disaster. - 2.
+The treatment accorded by a Party under paragraph 1 means, for a sub-national government, the treatment accorded, in like circumstances, by that sub-national government to investors of that Party and their investments, and to investors of a non-Party and their investments.